 If a driver is detained on suspicion of Driving Under the Influence of prescription drugs, and the arresting officer has ruled out alcohol as the sole cause of impairment, for example if the driver submits to a Preliminary Alcohol Screening Test which results in a reading of 0.00%, the officer will call for the assistance of a Drug Recognition Expert, also called a Drug Recognition Evaluator (DRE).
 The DRE begins his investigation by interviewing the arresting officer about what signs and symptoms he observed that led the officer to believe the person is under the influence of drugs.
 The DRE will then interview the driver, asking he or she if they have taken any drugs and recording specific observations of the person.
 This is usually followed up by administering the standardized FST's that are used during a DUI investigation, the most common being the Horizontal Gaze Nystagmus (HGN), the Walk-and-Turn (WAT), and the One-Leg Stand (OLS) tests.
-Visit our DUI BLOG for a detailed discussion of FST's.
+Visit our Field Sobriety Tests page for a detailed discussion of FST's.

 Following the field sobriety tests, the DRE will conduct a vital signs examination, checking the person's blood pressure and body temperature, as well as a dark room examination, using a pupilometer and pen light, to estimate the person's pupil size in specific lighting situations.
 This is followed up by a muscle tone examination and a check for injection sites caused by hypodermic needles.
 The DRE analyzes all of the signs and symptoms observed and recorded to form an opinion as to whether the person is under the influence of drugs.
 The final step is for the DRE to request the person to submit to a blood test to obtain evidence of drug use.
 All of the DRE's observations, as well as the results of the blood test, will be used by the prosecution in court against the driver to prove that they were DUI.